Kings tie season high in goals with 5-1 victory over Vegas

-LOS ANGELES — Lack of scoring and being ineffective on special teams are a huge reason why Los Angeles is at the bottom of the Western Conference standings.
-But the Kings broke out of their offensive malaise on Saturday, tying a season high in goals as they defeated the Vegas Golden Knights 5-1.

-“It’s probably one of our more dominant wins and we actually played a good team here in Vegas, very good team.
-It was a full 60 minutes,” said defenseman Drew Doughty, who had an assist.
-“When your team does that, you’re going to win more hockey games and hopefully we realized that tonight because we need to win more.”
+LOS ANGELES — Derek Forbort had a goal and an assist, Jonathan Quick made 29 saves and the Los Angeles Kings defeated the Vegas Golden Knights 5-1 on Saturday.

-The Kings scored their most goals since a 5-2 victory over Edmonton on Nov.
-25. It was only the sixth time in 30 games that they have scored four or more goals.
-Los Angeles, which has two wins in its last five games, has a league-low 23 points and with 66 goals is last in the league in scoring.
+It was only the sixth time in 30 games that Los Angeles has scored four or more goals.
+The Kings tied their season high from a 5-2 victory over Edmonton on Nov.
+25. The Kings, who have two wins in their last five games, have a league-low 23 points and with 65 goals are last in the league in scoring.

 The game was tied at 1 after the first period when the Kings took control with a pair of goals in the second.
 Luff scored a power-play goal on a one-timer from Brendan Leipsic with less than eight minutes to go.
 Four minutes later, Carter was credited with his sixth goal of the season on a shot he played off the boards that bounced off the right skate of Vegas defenseman Nate Schmidt and went into the net.

-Fleury stopped 20 shots for the Golden Knights, who had won seven of their last eight.

-“You can’t turn pucks over to them,” Schmidt said.
-“You can’t get into that style game, because that’s what they want.
-They want you to turn a few pucks over coming into the zone and counter.
-And I thought we fed their attack.”
+Lindberg opened the scoring four minutes into the game when he took a pass from Tomas Nosek in front of the net and slipped it through Quick’s legs.
+Scherbak evened it four minutes later on a snap shot from just beyond the right faceoff circle.
+Scherbak — who scored on his fourth shift with the team — was claimed on waivers from Montreal on Sunday, but his debut was delayed due to work visa problems.

+It was the first time in five games that the Kings scored on the power play.
+They came into the game with the third-worst power play in the league, while the Golden Knights were second in penalty killing.

 NOTES: Los Angeles LW Kyle Clifford took a hit to the head from Vegas C Pierre-Edouard Bellemare during the second period and did not return.
-Clifford came into the game with two goals in the last three games.
-Desjardins said he thought the hit was not clean and hopes it will be reviewed by the league. ...
-Quick is 2-2 with a 2.93 goals-against average and .932 save percentage since coming back from a knee injury. ...
+Clifford came into the game with two goals in the past three games. ...
 This was the first of four meetings between Los Angeles and Vegas through Jan.
 1.

 UP NEXT